 Skip to contents

-Generates an address from a latitude and longitude.
+Converts longitude and latitude values into addresses.
 Latitudes must be in the range \(\left[-90, 90 \right]\) and longitudes in the range \(\left[-180, 180 \right]\).
-This function returns the tibble associated with each query.
+Returns one match for each coordinate pair.

 Usage